hoangstrong99/Coworking-Space-Service/README.md

 ## Coworking Space Service Extension

-The Coworking Space Service is a set of APIs that empower users to request one-time tokens, and administrators to authorize access to a coworking space.
-This service adheres to the microservice architectural pattern, with distinct services that can be deployed and managed independently.
+The Coworking Space Service comprises a suite of APIs that enable users to request one-time tokens and allow administrators to manage access to coworking spaces.
+Following a microservice architecture, each service is designed to be deployed and managed independently.

-As a DevOps engineer for this project, you'll collaborate with a team developing an API for business analysts.
-This API provides essential analytics data on user activity within the service.
-While the application functions correctly in a local environment, your task is to build a pipeline for its deployment in a Kubernetes cluster.
+In this project, as the DevOps engineer, you will collaborate with a team responsible for developing an API that delivers key analytics on user activity within the service.
+Although the application runs smoothly in a local environment, your primary task is to create a pipeline for its deployment in a Kubernetes cluster.

 ## Getting Started